-The Forest Health Program detects and measures problems that degrade forest health, and establishes best management practices to prevent and limit damage to B.C.'s forests.
+The program is responsive to the influence of climate change and the threat of introduced invasive species on forests.
+Additionally, the program detects and mitigates problems that degrade forest health and establishes best management practices to minimize damage to B.C.'s forests.

-View the results of forest damage monitoring through B.C.’s annual aerial sketch mapping program.
+View the results of forest health damage monitoring through B.C.’s annual aerial sketch mapping program:

 Ground based monitoring is also conducted using sivliculture surveys and specialized pest-specific surveys.